johanbaaij/100-days-of-code/README.md

 Minimal coding this Good Friday.

-- Worked on a logo and visual ideas for a new personal website.
+- Worked on a logo and visual ideas for a new personal website
-- Added a [bpm-counter](https://github.com/johanbaaij/bpm-counter) UMD build for usage with the `<script>` tag.
+- Added a [bpm-counter](https://github.com/johanbaaij/bpm-counter) UMD build for usage with the `<script>` tag

 ![Inkscape screenshot](assets/img/d3-1.jpeg)